thomas-maeder/popeye/readme.txt

 	The name "C370" is due to the IBM C/370 compiler available for IBM mainframes.
 	This MVS version is a release from Harald Denker !
-	If you have any questions about this MVS version feel free to contact him.
-	email: Harald_Denker@ms.maus.de  (< 16KB)
-	       harry@hal.westfalen.de    (no limits)

 10. DOS and GCC
 	Only for 80386 and higher !